In a right triangle, one leg has length 6 and the hypotenuse has ... | Study Prep in Pearson+

 1

-Identify the given elements in the right triangle: one leg has length 6, the hypotenuse has length 10, and the other leg length is denoted as \( x \).
+Identify the given elements in the right triangle: one leg length is 6, the hypotenuse length is 10, and the other leg length is unknown, denoted as \(x\).

 Watch next